Connects: Seattle, WA, to Dawson Creek, BC

 S 286 Junction with Trans-Canada 1 at CACHE CREEK (pop.
 1,050); all services.
 Camping at Brookside Campsite.

-S 295 Historic Hat Creek Ranch to west; interpretive tours, stagecoach rides.
+S 295 Historic Hat Creek Ranch to west.
 Junction with Highway 99 (Sea to Sky Highway) which leads southwest to Lilloett (48 miles), Pemberton (109 miles), Whistler (129 miles) and north Vancouver (192 miles).

 S 311 CLINTON (pop.
 740); food, gas, lodging and camping at Gold Trail RV Park and Campground.
 Clinton Museum located in red brick building that once served as a courthouse.